 My Cat Has Become Very Clingy

-Cats have a reputation for being largely indifferent to their human owners.
-This has been proved to be a myth.
-Cats forge complex bonds with humans.
-They are just less overt about displaying affection than other species.
+Cats have a reputation for being indifferent to their human owners, but this is just a myth.
+Cats forge complex bonds with humans, but they are less likely to display affection than us.

 According to Behavioral Processes, cats often take behavioral cues from their owners.
 A neurotic, nervous owner will lead to a cat with a similar temperament.